Monday, March 9, 2015

 I could just imagine myself being blown off the clifftop into the ocean, floating upside down inside the porta-potty in the middle of the Pacific Ocean.

-We walked along a sandy path into the park where people were walking their dogs, riding bicycles, and hanging gliding.
+We walked along a sandy path into the park where people were walking their dogs, riding bicycles, and hang gliding.

 Funston National Park

-The wind was blinding us with sand, as we walked backward, along with the sandy path back to our car.
+The wind was blowing sand into our eyes as we walked backward along the sandy path back to our car.

 We ate a late lunch at Burger King and arrived at the San Francisco Zoo around 2:30 P.M.